OmarWa2l/bankers-algorithm/README.md

 - **the system state and the safe sequence**: Simply press "check" button to show the results.
 - - ![Main GUI](/images/5.png "Main GUI")

-The GUI will update to show the new state of the system after each action.